Eliminate asbestos guesswork with an inspection

 Home inspectors have a checklist they examine to determine any potential issues or hazards with a house.
 But do home inspections check for asbestos?
 Surprisingly, they don’t.
 An inspector might identify areas suspected to have asbestos in your home—particularly if it’s an older house—but it’s not usually part of their inspection.
 Find out why general home inspections don’t check for asbestos and what you need to know if you have it in your home.

-Standard home inspections look at every area of your home, such as your roof, foundation, walls, plumbing, and electrical components.
-However, to avoid liability, most inspectors won’t closely examine areas that require specific expertise.
-This includes asbestos, which, to the untrained eye, is tricky to detect.
+Unfortunately, standard home inspections don’t check for asbestos, and homeowners aren’t obligated to tell buyers about existing asbestos.
+To avoid liability, most home inspectors won’t closely examine areas that require specific expertise, which includes asbestos, as it can be tricky to detect.
 Special equipment and testing are needed to confirm the presence of asbestos, and it can only be done by qualified and licensed asbestos inspectors.

 Asbestos is a naturally occurring mineral fiber that is heat- and chemical-resistant.
 Because of its fireproof qualities, it was widely used as a fire-retardant during the construction of homes and commercial buildings before the 1980s.
 Some common places where asbestos was used include: